 Similarly, we know that ADHD is more common in people with learning disabilities.

-Through advances in neuroimaging and neuropsychological testing, we have been able to gain a better understanding of the way ADHD affects cognition, for example working memory, emotion regulation and executive function (the so called conductor of the brain orchestra).
+Through advances in neuroimaging and neuropsychological assessment, we have been able to gain a better understanding of the way ADHD affects cognition (e.g. working memory and other executive function),emotion regulation and behaviour.
 Similarly, we have gained a better understanding of neurochemical factors, such as the role of dopamine uptake.

 Evidence suggests that multimodal treatments (i.e. combination of medication and behavioural therapy) can be highly effective in the management of ADHD.